exercism/go/gotools/README.md

 Utility tool to check and update the Go version specified in the `go.mod` files of all exercises.
 It works by specifying the desired Go version for all the `go.mod` files to be in.
-The `check` command will verify if all `go.mod` files are in the desired version.
+The `gomod` command will verify if all `go.mod` files are in the desired version.
 The `--update` flag will update all `go.mod` files to have the desired Go version.

 Some exercises must have its `go.mod` specify a Go version that is different from the other exercise's `go.mod`.